dhamaniasad/cytev2/README.md

 - Bookmarking, episode closing and some other model state changes not causing the feed to update
 - file change tracking hangs the UI (Need to move some memory functions off the main thread)
+- Using too broad a permission scope for disk access, reduce to user directory: https://stackoverflow.com/questions/70961951/how-to-get-permission-to-access-all-files-on-macos

 ## Feature requests